holgern/beem/docs/index.rst

    http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html
    http://rest-sphinx-memo.readthedocs.org/en/latest/ReST.html

-Welcome to pysteem's documentation!
+Welcome to steempy's documentation!
 ===============================================

-BitShares is a **blockchain-based autonomous company** (i.e. a DAC) that offers decentralized exchanging as well as sophisticated financial instruments as *products*.
+Steem is a **blockchain-based autonomous company** (i.e. a DAC) that offers decentralized exchanging as well as sophisticated financial instruments as *products*.

 It is based on *Graphene* (tm), a blockchain technology stack (i.e. software) that allows for fast transactions and ascalable blockchain solution.
-In case of BitShares, it comes with decentralized trading of assets as well as customized on-chain smart contracts.
+In case of Steem, it comes with decentralized trading of assets as well as customized on-chain smart contracts.

 About this Library
 ------------------

-The purpose of *pysteem* is to simplify development of products and services that use the BitShares blockchain.
+The purpose of *steempy* is to simplify development of products and services that use the Steem blockchain.
 It comes with

 * it's own (bip32-encrypted) wallet
 * RPC interface for the Blockchain backend